microsoft/service-fabric-observer/README.md

 2. If you want to use the optional [FabricObserver API Service](/FabricObserverWeb) and you are using VS 2019, you must install [.NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2).
 If you are using VS 2017, then install [.NET Core 2.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.1), as VS2017 does not support 2.2.
 2. Build (the required Nuget packages will be downloaded and installed automatically by Visual Studio).

 FabricObserver can be run and deployed through Visual Studio or Powershell, like any SF app.

+## Using FabricObserver

+To quickly learn how to use FO, please see the **[simple scenario-based examples](./Documentation/Using.md)**.

 ## Observer Model